thisdot/starter.dev/starters/graphql-serverless-contentful/README.md

    Contentful.
    ![content models](./screenshots/content-models.png)

-The kit uses Redis for caching, so you would also need the credentials for the redis server.
+The kit uses Redis for caching, so you would also need the credentials for the Redis server.

 ```bash
 REDIS_USER=default